garrandall/popular-music-data/tracks/ganja-burns-nicki-minaj.md

 One rough ride, now you DMX and Swizzy
 One hot video, you Hype?
 Nah, you just giddy
 You made one dope beat, now you Kanye?
-You got a nigga named JAY, now you 'YoncÃ©?
+You got a nigga named JAY, now you 'Yoncé?
-You got about three stacks, now you AndrÃ©?
+You got about three stacks, now you André?
 You put a part in your fade, yeah you Nas, bae
 You gotta have real skill, gotta work for that
 If it's really your passion, would you give the world for that?